aanand2048/aanand2048/README.md

 Data Science and AI/ML
 ----------------------

-Having used data analytics to answer difficult questions and presenting these technical findings in a non-technical, palatable way to clients over the past 3 years (+4 more years during my student years across quantitative and consulting projects), I've now decided to pursue a graduate degree in Artificial Intelligence to become more data-driven and help shift the world towards the utopian existence that I envision, where I can lend the power of technology to accelerate our understanding of the world, business and societal problems!
+Having used data analytics to answer difficult questions and present these technical findings in a non-technical, palatable way to clients over the past 3 years (+4 more years during my student years across quantitative and consulting projects), I've now decided to pursue a graduate degree in Artificial Intelligence to become more data-driven and help shift the world towards the utopian existence that I envision, where I can lend the power of technology to accelerate our understanding of the world, business and societal problems and solve these to then move onto bigger problems!

-* 🌍  I'm based in New York
+* 🌍  I'm based in New York.
-* ✉️  You can contact me at [abhishekanand2048@gmail.com](mailto:abhishekanand2048@gmail.com)
+* ✉️  You can contact me at [abhishekanand2048@gmail.com](mailto:abhishekanand2048@gmail.com).
-* 🧠  I'm learning Python's ML libraries!
-I'm also working on my startup idea that will, hopefully, revolutionize how we deal with certain social/political problems!
+* 🧠  I'm currently learning Python's ML libraries!
+I'm also working on my startup idea that will, hopefully, revolutionize how we deal with certain social/political/business problems.
-* 🤝  I'm open to collaborating on projects that bring significant positive value to the world!
+* 🤝  I'm open to collaborating on projects that bring significant positive value to the world.
-* ⚡  Soccer is my favorite sport - if you support Liverpool/Barca, hmu to become friends haha!
+* ⚡  Soccer is my favorite sport - if you support Liverpool and/or Barcelona, hmu to become friends haha!
 If you support anyone else, I'm always down for some footy banter!!

 ### Skills